 From viral sensations to promising up-and-comers, 2018 is producing an incredible crop of new artists that remind us why we listen to music at all.
 Here are some of our favorites so far.

-- This 14-piece boyband of rappers, producers, vocalists, and designers recently signed a $15 million record deal with RCA after releasing their Saturation trilogy independently in 2017.
+- This 14-member boyband of rappers, producers, vocalists, and designers recently signed a $15 million record deal with RCA after releasing their Saturation trilogy independently in 2017.

 - Their latest album, Iridescence, debuted at No. 1 on the Billboard 200.

-- With their genre-defying sounds, their diversity, and their size, they challenge the idea of a traditional boyband.
+- With their genre-defying sounds, diversity, and number of members, they challenge the idea of a traditional boy band.